From Seattle to Mt. Rainier: Ways to Get There

 Private transfers are also available, with services best suited for groups traveling to the park.

 Public transportation can only get you close to Mt.
 Rainier National Park.
 A few different bus lines bring visitors to the city of Enumclaw in King County.
-From here, a taxi or rideshare can put you in the park.
+From here, a taxi or rideshare can take you to the park, but getting back at the end of the day without prior arrangements is difficult, if not impossible, due to limited mobile phone service.

 On This Page: